tearflake/symp-intro/docs/pagefront.md

                     (CODE
                         """
                         echo "Pagefront form example"
-                        process_form();
+                        form_action();
                         """))

                 (SOUTH (HEIGHT "2em")
                     (PARAG "© 2025 Pagefront Project"))))))
 ```

 This example defines a page where the main area is divided into a vertical frame with a header, central frame, and footer.
 A simple interactive form is included, demonstrating checkboxes, radio buttons, text input, and a navigation button.
+Note how the button, once clicked, changes the contents of the page using the page `ID`.

 ### example counter